Sarah Eglin (DipCNM, mBANT, BEng, ACA)

 • Healthful, positive relationships.

-All of which feed in to Healthy, Happy and Strong’s 5 pillars for great health - core areas of life essential to maintaining health, and also for enabling the body to shift from a diseased state back to one of great health.
+All of which feed into Healthy, Happy and Strong’s 5 pillars for great health.
+Core areas of life essential for maintaining wellness and enabling the body to transition from a diseased state back to robust health:

 Psychotherapy